Manny Villar: House of Representatives

-Villar entered politics when he was elected as the representative of Las Piñas-Muntinlupa's at-large district in 1992.
+Succeeding his father-in-law, Dr. Filemon Aguilar Sr., Villar began his political career when he was elected representative of Las Piñas-Muntinlupa's at-large district in 1992.
 At 42 years old, he was one of the youngest members of the House of Representatives.
-Early in his congressional career, Villar was a prolific filer of House bills; in the first 100 days of the Ninth Congress, Villar filed the most number of local bills in the House of Representatives.
+In the first 100 days of the 9th Congress, Villar filed the largest amount of local bills in the House of Representatives.
 Due to congressional redistricting, he later represented the district of Las Piñas.

 Villar became the speaker of the House of Representatives in 1998, during his third term in congress.
 As speaker, he presided over the impeachment of President Joseph Estrada over corruption allegations in November 2000.
 Along with a large group of lawmakers, Villar defected from Estrada's Laban ng Makabayang Masang Pilipino (LAMMP) coalition to hasten the process of impeachment.
 However, he was ousted as speaker by Estrada's allies, replacing him with Camarines Sur representative Arnulfo Fuentebella.